 by Kristin Neff, Ph.D.

-This book highlights the ways that self-compassion can lead to greater happiness, health and success.
+This s book highlights the ways that self-compassion can lead to greater happiness, health and success.
 Dr. Neff has extensively researched the benefits of being gentle, kind, and forgiving with ourselves and shows us how self-criticism fails us.

 I enjoyed Dr. Neff’s honest and personal stories; they reminded me that we all make mistakes and deserve forgiveness and compassion.
 I notice that many of my clients are plagued with negative self-talk and self-defeating thoughts and they beat themselves up over all sorts of things without even realizing they are doing it.
 This book contains some great exercises for building self-compassion – the exercises help to gain awareness and teach how to make changes.

+This is one of the best self-help books there is.
 I have recommended this book to many clients and they have all found it relevant and easy to read.
 Sharon Martin, LCSW San Jose, CA.

 by Brenda Shoshanna